jbrischke/GameRatings/DesignDocuments/applicationFlow.md

 1. Static page - html
 1. Displays admin contacts by email
+1. Displays login/signup
+1. Allows user to search for any game

 ### Add Game Report
 1. Option only available to logged in users with proper role